shesek/libwally-core/src/wasm_package/README.md

 # libwally JS

-WASM-based JavaScript bindings for [libwally](https://github.com/elementsproject/libwally-core), for nodejs and the browser.
+Official Blockstream WASM-based JavaScript bindings for [libwally](https://github.com/elementsproject/libwally-core), for nodejs and the browser.

 ## Installation